BAK2K3/hard-drivers/TESTING.md

     * Ensure the price of each tier is clear, and what benefits included in the respective tier is clear.
     * Ensure the table is displayed centrally, and that all text is clear and visible.
     * Ensure on larger viewports, the table fits comfortably on the page, and does not require unnecessary scrolling.
-    * Ensure on smaller vertical viewports, the table is scrollable on the y axis.
+    * Ensure on smaller vertical viewports, the table is scrollable on the y-axis.
     * Ensure the user can interact with each 'benefit':
         * Ensure that on hover (desktop), the correct tooltip is displayed, and that the tooltip displays to the right of the relevant text, and that the text is legible.
         * Ensure that on click (desktop)/touch (mobile/tablet), the correct tooltip is displayed, and persists until either the user clicks/touches a different benefit, or clicks/touches elsewhere.